 some_id = UserId(524313)

-is the common base class of all exceptions.
+BaseExceptionis the common base class of all exceptions.

-, is the base class of all the non-fatal exceptions.
+One of its subclasses,Exception, is the base class of all the non-fatal exceptions.

-are not typically handled, because they are used to indicate that the program should terminate.
-They includeSystemExit
+Exceptions which are not subclasses ofExceptionare not typically handled, because they are used to indicate that the program should terminate.
+They includeSystemExitwhich is raised bysys.exit()andKeyboardInterruptwhich is raised when a user wishes to interrupt the program.- The exception hierarchy is here.

--
+- Use

-to declare the tentative code block andexcept
+tryto declare the tentative code block andexceptto catch the exception.try:

 …